BenjaminKobjolke/FastMouseMacros/README.md

 # FastMouseMacros

-A tool for recording and playing back mouse and keyboard actions.
+A tool for recording and playing back mouse and keyboard actions on Windows.

+## Requirements

+1. Windows operating system
+2. AutoHotkey v1.1 installed (download from [autohotkey.com](https://www.autohotkey.com/))

+## Installation

+1. Install AutoHotkey v1.1 if you haven't already
+2. Download or clone this repository
+3. Double-click `FastMouseMacros.ahk` to start the tool
+4. The tool will run in the background with an icon in the system tray

 ## Workflow